-In accordance with Commissioner's Memo COM-21-014, the District provides up to an additional ten1 (10) days of paid leave for its employees who meet both of the following requirements:
+The District provides up to an additional ten (10) days of paid leave for its employees who meet both of the following requirements:

-- 1. The employee is ordered by the District, a medical professional, or the Arkansas Department of Health (ADH) to quarantine or isolate due to COVID-19 for one of the following reasons:2 - a.
-Testing positive for COVID-19; - b.
-Experiencing COVID-19 symptoms and seeking a medical diagnosis; or - c.
-Is a probable close contact or close contact.; and - 2.
+- 1. The employee: - a.
+Is ordered by the District, a medical professional, or the Arkansas Department of Health (ADH) to quarantine or isolate due to COVID-19 for one of the following reasons: - i.
+Testing positive for COVID-19; - ii.
+Experiencing COVID-19 symptoms and seeking a medical diagnosis; or - iii.
+Is a probable close contact or close contact; or - b.
+Needs to care for a dependent who is subject to a quarantine or isolation order; and - 2.
 The employee's job duties are not able to be performed remotely.